 You'll study a strongly international curriculum that is based around a combination of comparative social and public policy management and advanced research skills training.
 This course builds directly on our applied policy research expertise, both in the taught modules which draw heavily on our own research and in the practice-relevant activity that provides an opportunity to participate in ongoing policy research projects.

-You'll study six modules in your first year that will introduce you to the concepts and techniques you'll use later in the course.
+You'll study modules in your first year that will introduce you to the concepts and techniques you'll use later in the course.
 You'll also build on your knowledge with a series of masterclasses and your own policy analysis.

-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff.

 You'll work on two independent projects that will be assessed as part of your course.

-In your first year you'll work on the Applied Policy Transfer Project to produce a 8,000 word report under the supervision of your mentor.
-You'll be able to specialise on a specific policy issue in which you'll explore cross-national evidence to identify policy solutions that may be transferred from one country to another.
+Towards the end of your second year you'll undertake an Applied Policy Transfer Project in which you'll be able to specialise on a specific policy issue in which you'll explore cross-national evidence to identify policy solutions that may be transferred from one country to another.

-Fee for the second year of this programme will be charged at 70% of the continuation fee.
+The fee for the second year of this programme will be charged at 70% of the continuation fee.

-UK/EU or international fees?
-The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.
+UK (home) or international fees?
+The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
+Check your fee status.